alexjust-data/DataEngineer_dbt_Bootcamp/README.md

 ![](/img/dragster/18.png)

-You will see nice metrics, and you can configure Dexter to collect more metrics.
-This concludes the Dexter part.
-Dexter integrates seamlessly with dbt.
-I've worked on projects where we integrated Dexter with dbt and a data integration layer like Airbyte.
-Dexter can orchestrate both seamlessly, offering full lineage from the source database to the pipeline's end across technologies.
-Integrating Python-based data sources to extract data from an API, load it into a data warehouse, and use dbt on top is super easy with Dexter.
-You can manage your whole pipeline without directly touching dbt in production because Dexter handles all tasks.
+You will see nice metrics, and you can configure Daxter to collect more metrics.
+This concludes the Daxter part.
+Daxter integrates seamlessly with dbt.
+I've worked on projects where we integrated Daxter with dbt and a data integration layer like Airbyte.
+Daxter can orchestrate both seamlessly, offering full lineage from the source database to the pipeline's end across technologies.
+Integrating Python-based data sources to extract data from an API, load it into a data warehouse, and use dbt on top is super easy with Daxter.
+You can manage your whole pipeline without directly touching dbt in production because Daxter handles all tasks.

 I hope this was helpful.
-If you work with dbt orchestration, consider using Dexter as a tool.
+If you work with dbt orchestration, consider using Daxter as a tool.

 #### I suggest you